Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - SUSHI
-     - An international standard (Z39-93) used by COUNTER R4 that describes a method for automating the harvesting of reports.

-       Short form for the COUNTER_SUSHI API used in COUNTER R5 for harvesting COUNTER reports.
+     - Short form for the COUNTER_SUSHI API used in COUNTER R5 for harvesting COUNTER reports.

        COUNTER compliance requires content hosts to implement the COUNTER_SUSHI API.
      -